 I am a professional geography researcher specialised in regional geography and urban sciences.
-I have gained my knowledge and expertise from universities across Europe (Pécs, Wolverhampton, Maribor, Zagreb, Ljubljana, and Birmingham).
+I have gained my knowledge and expertise from universities across Europe (Pécs, Wolverhampton, Maribor, Zagreb, Ljubljana and Birmingham).

 I have been mainly researching in the field ‘geography of energy’, but my interests link my specification to other scientific disciplines such as sustainability, environmental sciences, and landscape geography, and I am able to perform and synthesise various geographical fields.

 During my years as a PhD-student, I was a lecturer and taught renewable energy resources and world regional geography to BSc and MSc students.
 In 2015, I officially became a teacher after successfully completing my PGCE at the Birmingham City University in England.
 As a teacher I have gained experience in prison and SEND settings teaching different subjects (including Mathematics) to a wide age range and ability of students and different learning levels, whilst I have been able to use the knowledge that I obtained from the course in practice.
 Currently, I live in Hangzhou, China and work at one of the city’s prosperous primary schools where I teach science, which includes geography, geology, physics, biology, chemistry and technology.

-Besides having published a number of articles and books, I am the founder and series editor of Frugeo’s journal called Geographical Locality Studies.
+Besides having published a number of articles and books, I am the founder and series editor of Frugeo’s journals called Geographical Locality Studies and Double Green Lines.

 Among others, I am a registered member of the Hungarian Geographical Society (MFT).